-&lt;sup>58 Parker v.
+57 Parker v.
 Four Seasons Hotels, Ltd., 291 F.R.D.
 181, 188 (N.D.
 Ill.
 2013).

-&lt;sup>59 Am.
+Am.
 Elec.
 Power Co. v.
 U.S., 191 F.R.D.
 132, 136 (S.D.
 Ohio 1999) (quoting Concord Boat Corp. v.
 Brunswick Corp., 169 F.R.D.
 44, 53 (S.D.N.Y.
 1996)).

-When considering Rule 45(d) sanctions, courts have placed more emphasis on the subpoena recipient's burden than on the issuer's motives.
-The plain language of the provision suggests that sanctions may be imposed when a subpoenaing attorney or party unfairly harms a subpoena recipient by acting carelessly or in bad faith when issuing a subpoena.
+Courts are also required to evaluate the reasonableness of the steps the issuing party took to avoid undue burden.
+Where an issuing party attempted to engage in good-faith negotiations to either reduce the burden or narrow the scope of the subpoena, courts have declined to impose sanctions.
+60 The plain language of the provision, however, does suggest that sanctions may be imposed when a subpoenaing attorney or party unfairly harms a subpoena recipient by acting carelessly or in bad faith when issuing a subpoena.
 However, a finding of bad faith is not required for sanctions to be imposed under Rule 45(d)(1).
+61

-Despite its language, Rule 45(d)(1) is discretionary.
-Merely losing a motion to compel does not in and of itself expose a requesting party to Rule 45(d)(1) sanctions.
-While failure to narrowly tailor a subpoena may be a ground for sanctions, the court need not impose sanctions every time it finds a subpoena overbroad; such overbreadth may sometimes result from normal advocacy and does not necessarily give rise to sanctions.
+Merely losing a motion to compel does not in and of itself expose a requesting party to Rule 45(d)(1) sanctions.62 While failure to narrowly tailor a subpoena may be a ground for sanctions, the court need not impose sanctions every time it finds a subpoena overbroad; such overbreadth may sometimes result from normal advocacy and does not necessarily give rise to sanctions.

 The history of Rule 45 provides guidance on how this section should be interpreted in the event of a misuse of the subpoena process.
 Rule 45 was amended in 1991 to bring the protections for subpoenaed non-parties under a single subdivision.
-But the 1991 Advisory Committee Notes suggest that the amendment did not effect a "change in existing law" and was designed to codify existing practice, including to give "specific application" to the principles stated in Rule 26(g).
-Federal Rule of Civil Procedure 26(g)(1)(B) requires parties seeking discovery to act "(i) consistent with these rules and warranted by existing law or by a non-frivolous argument for extending, modifying, or reversing existing law, or for establishing new law; (ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and (iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issue at stake in the action."
-Violation of any one of these duties without substantial justification may result in sanctions.
-Because Rule 45(d)(1) gives "specific application" to Rule 26(g), it follows that a violation of any one of the Rule 26(g) duties will be relevant to assessing the propriety of sanctions under Rule 45(d)(1)'s "undue burden" language.
+But the 1991 Advisory Committee Notes suggest that the amendment did not effect a "change in existing law" and was designed to codify existing practice, including to give "specific application" to the principles stated in Rule 26(g).63 Federal Rule of Civil Procedure 26(g)(1)(B) requires parties seeking discovery to act "(i) consistent with these rules and warranted by existing law or by a non-frivolous argument for extending, modifying, or reversing existing law, or for establishing new law; (ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and (iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issue at stake in the action."
+Violation of any one of these duties without substantial justification may result in sanctions.64 Because